gjmcn/data-cube-print-html/README.md

 Install: `npm install --save data-cube-print-html`

-The package uses the Universal Module Definition (UMD) so can be loaded in a  `<script>` tag or imported with JavaScript.

 The package adds two methods to `Array.prototype`:

 * `print`: print a cube (or a standard array)